 As a result, many small business owners have turned to alternative lending (often referred to as FIN-TECH) or financial technology.
 This is essentially online financing that is easily accessible and easy to qualify for.

 I am talking about Merchant Cash Advance loans, which are structured as a purchase of future receivables in order to avoid the laws and regulations surrounding traditional lending.

-As described before, there is very little margin for error with these types of loans because a bad week or two can put a business owner into a tough position and in order to keep the business running and meet payroll they dip into personal funds or take out ANOTHER Merchant Cash Advance Loan.
+As described before, there is very little margin for error with these types of loans because a bad week or two can put a business owner into a tough position.
+In order to keep the business running and meet payroll, let’s say they dip into personal funds or take out another Merchant Cash Advance Loan.
 This can start a vicious cycle that puts small business owners in an unsustainable position.